ziwenan/random-batch/README.md

 ### Binary interacting particle system

-IPS is a stochastic process that describes the evolution of a population over time, e.g., Vicsek model for collective motion and swarm behaviour, flocking in school of fishes, group of birds, chemotaxis of bacteria, consensus clusters in opinion dynamics.
+IPS are continuous-time Markov jump processes describing the collective behavior of stochastically interacting components.
+IPS can be used to describe collective motion and swarm behaviour such as flocking in school of fishes, group of birds, chemotaxis of bacteria, consensus clusters in opinion dynamics.
 This python project focuses on IPS with binary interactions.
 The stochastic process for an N-particle IPS with binary interactions is given by

 <center><img src="https://render.githubusercontent.com/render/math?math=\color{blue}{dX^i=-\nabla V(X^i)dt %2b \dfrac{1}{N-1}\sum_{j:j \neq i} K(X^i-X^j)dt %2b \sigma dB^i,\ i=1,\ldots,N},"></center>